icgc-argo/argo-docs/docs/data-access/data-access.md

 1. Once you save your password, you will be taken to your ICGC Dashboard.
 From your Dashboard, click the link to start a new access application form from the box entitled “Your DACO Access Forms”.
 1. Complete the entire application form.
 All sections, as well as Appendices, are integral components of the application.

-   > **IMPORTANT: For the applicant and any authorized personnel, you will be asked to provide an “OpenID”, which means providing a valid oogle email address (Gmail or GSuite) for each authorized personnel.** This will be the email address you will use to log in to the ARGO Data Platform for accessing controlled data.
+   > **IMPORTANT: For the applicant and any authorized personnel, you will be asked to provide an “OpenID”, which means providing a valid Google email address (Gmail or GSuite) for each authorized personnel.** This will be the email address you will use to log in to the ARGO Data Platform for accessing controlled data.

 1. Once the application is completed you can submit it by “finalizing your DACO Application”.
 This action will prevent you from making further changes to your application without authorization from an administrator.
 1. You will receive an email with further instructions.
 The next steps will also be listed on the confirmation page.
 Download and print your finalized application to add the necessary signatures.
 Once signed, you can fax or mail the application to the DACO office (the contact details are provided on the confirmation page and email).